-The 2005 OECD Principles and Good Practices for Financial Education and Awareness recommends that financial education start as early as possible and be taught in schools.
+The OECD's Principles and Good Practices for Financial Education and Awareness recommend that financial education start as early as possible and be taught in schools.
 Including financial education as part of the school curriculum is a fair and efficient policy tool.
-Financial education is a longterm process.
+Financial education is a long-term process.
 Building it into curriculums from an early age allows children to acquire the knowledge and skills to build responsible financial behaviour throughout each stage of their education.
-This is especially important as parents may be ill-equipped to teach their children about money: levels of financial literacy are generally low around the world.
+This is especially important as parents may be ill-equipped to teach their children about money and levels of financial literacy are generally low around the world.

-PISA currently tests the attainment of 15-year-olds in mathematics, reading and science across 65 countries.
-The introduction of a financial literacy assessment will result in a unique international benchmark on the level of financial literacy of young people.
-The rich data will enable detailed investigations of the main factors associated with financial literacy levels and will help to identify policy measures that can be employed to improve levels in the future.
+PISA assessment of the financial literacy of students - In 2012, the OECD Programme for International Student Assessment (PISA) made financial literacy an optional component of its framework.
+PISA already tests the attainment of 15-year-olds in mathematics, reading and science across 65 countries.
+The financial literacy assessment due for release in the second half of 2014 will result in a unique international benchmark on the level of financial literacy of young people.
+The rich data collected will enable detailed investigations of the main factors associated with financial literacy levels and will help to identify policy measures that can be employed to improve levels in the future.

 DOCUMENTS AND LINKS

 Financial Education in Schools: Challenges, Case Studies and Policy Guidance (2014, forthcoming)

 OECD/INFE work on national strategies for financial education

 High-level Principles on National Strategies for Financial Education (pdf)